odkr/lpassh-add/MANUAL.rst

 SSH keys by setting the environment variable ``LPASSH_ADD_PATH_REGEX``.
 ``LPASSH_ADD_PATH_REGEX`` is a basic regular expression.
 If the path of a Secure Note matches this expression, **lpassh-add** considers that Secure Note to describe an SSH key.
-If you don't set ``LPASSH_ADD_PATH_REGEX``, **lpassh-add** uses the regular expression "ssh".
+If you don't set ``LPASSH_ADD_PATH_REGEX`` or set it to the empty string (""), then **lpassh-add** uses the regular expression "ssh".

-You can also make **lpassh-add** consider *every* item in your LastPass database to describe an SSH key, namely, by setting ``LPASSH_ADD_PATH_REGEX`` to a regular expression that matches any string, the empty string (""), for example.
+You can also make **lpassh-add** consider *every* item in your LastPass database to describe an SSH key, namely, by setting ``LPASSH_ADD_PATH_REGEX`` to a regular expression that matches any string, ".*", for example.
 This is a *bad* idea.
 It's slow.
 It will pass passphrases to **ssh-add** that are none of its business.
 And it will generate a lot of warnings (those are harmless, however).

 ENVIRONMENT